 - Self-insurance - for larger companies, businesses with similar activities, and governmental entities.

 Private commercial insurance companies provide workers' compensation insurance in what is called the voluntary, commercial market.
 The insurance company must be licensed by the New Mexico Office of the Superintendent of Insurance (OSI), and its premium rates must be approved by that agency.
-The OSI provides a Workers' Compensation Guide which contains a list of New Mexico insurers that represent 95 percent of the total New Mexico workers' compensation market.
+Visit the OSI website for more information on risk pool law, dispute board regulation, and loss cost multipliers for workers' compensation insurers.
 Also, visit the A.M.
 Best Company to determine a company's financial strength, or ask an insurance agent to provide that information.

 A workers' compensation insurance policy matches the risk of claims against the policy and the likely cost of the claims, based upon state and national averages.